A brief description about the course:

 This course is a course conducted jointly by the Human Genetics Unit, Faculty of Medicine, University of Colombo and the Institute of Medical Genetics University of Oslo, Norway.
 The degree will be awarded by the University of Colombo.

 This course aims to develop knowledge, skills, and attitudes required by medical and science graduates to deliver the latest genetic diagnostics services.

 By the end of this course students must have the requisite knowledge, skills and attitudes that would enable them to have a working knowledge of:

-• Molecular technologies including polymerase chain reaction (PCR), real-time PCR, reverse transcription PCR (RT-PCR), allele-specific PCR (AS-PCR), restriction fragment length polymorphism (RFLP), multiplex ligation-dependent probe amplification (MLPA), conventional and Next Generation Sequencing including Whole Exome Sequencing, and array based DNA technologies.
+- Molecular technologies including polymerase chain reaction (PCR), real-time PCR, reverse transcription PCR (RT-PCR), allele-specific PCR (AS-PCR), restriction fragment length polymorphism (RFLP), multiplex ligation-dependant probe amplification (MLPA), conventional and next generation sequencing, and array based DNA technologies.

 Applicants should have a MBBS or equivalent degree registered with the Sri Lanka Medical Council.

 Foreign applicants should have a MBBS or equivalent degree registered with the Medical Council of the country of residence of the applicant.

 B.Sc. in a Biomedical Sciences Subject or equivalent degree